Iliad: Influence on arts and culture

-The Iliad was a standard work of great importance already in Classical Greece and remained so throughout the Hellenistic and Byzantine periods.
-Subjects from the Trojan War were a favourite among ancient Greek dramatists.
-Aeschylus' trilogy, the Oresteia, comprising Agamemnon, The Libation Bearers, and The Eumenides, follows the story of Agamemnon after his return from the war.
-Homer also came to be of great influence in European culture with the resurgence of interest in Greek antiquity during the Renaissance, and it remains the first and most influential work of the Western canon.
+Homer again came to be of great influence in European culture with the resurgence of interest in Greek antiquity during the Renaissance, and it remains the first and most influential work of the Western canon.
 In its full form, the text made its return to Italy and Western Europe beginning in the 15th century, primarily through translations into Latin and the vernacular languages.